 Comment: The location of the translatable resource in the module.

-Depending on the .NET Framework you are using, the translatable resource files can have more attributes than these, but they are ignored by the Service Studio.
+Note: Depending on the .NET Framework you are using, the translatable resource files can have more attributes than these; these extra attributes are ignored by Service Studio.

 - Excel Files